 No. 17 Syracuse beats No. 15 West Virginia 34-18

 ORLANDO, Fla.
-(AP) — Abdul Adams and Trishton Jackson made their Syracuse debuts memorable, combining to score three touchdowns and helping the 17th-ranked Orange secure their first 10-win season since 2001 by topping No. 15 West Virginia 34-18 in the Camping World Bowl on Friday.
+(AP) — Abdul Adams and Trishton Jackson made their Syracuse debuts memorable, combining to score three touchdowns and helping the Orange secure their first 10-win season since 2001 by topping West Virginia in the Camping World Bowl.

 Adams rushed for two first-half scores, and Jackson hauled in a TD pass from Eric Dungey on the first play of the fourth quarter (AP) — for Syracuse (10-3), which survived a game that featured eight lead changes.
 Adams and Jackson were both transfers who had to sit out a year, which by NCAA rule was satisfied at the end of the first semester.